On Interval Decomposability of 2D Persistence Modules: Equioriented commutative D grid

 Using this staircase shape, we are able to prove the following \begin{lemma} Let $m, n$ be positive integers.
 Any pre-interval representation of $\Gf{m,n}$ is isomorphic to an interval representation. \end{lemma}

 \begin{proof} Let $V$ be a pre-interval representation of $\Gf{m,n} = \Af{m}\otimes \Af{n}$.
-Then $\supp V$ is an interval by definition, and thus a staircase by Proposition \ref{prp:stair}.
-Note that the left square below is a commutative diagram of nonzero linear maps if and only if so is the right one
+Then $\supp(V)$ is an interval by definition, and thus a staircase by Proposition \ref{prp:stair}.
+Set $B$ to be the quiver $\supp(V)$ with full commutativity relations in it.
+Then $V$ is regarded as a representation of $B$.